DanielYoon82/ActiveDirectory/README.md

 <h2>Scenario 3 – Managing User Accounts</h2>
-Human Resources reports that one employee has permanently left the company while another is taking a temporary leave of absence.  <br />

 <h3>Issue </h3>
 Human Resources reports that one employee has permanently left the company while another is taking a temporary leave of absence.